robert-w-gries/rxinu/README.md

 ## Debugging

-See [Phillipp Oppermann's blog regarding gdb](https://os.phil-opp.com/set-up-gdb/) for details on how to debug the kernel.
+See [Phillipp Oppermann's blog post regarding gdb](https://os.phil-opp.com/set-up-gdb/) for details on how to debug the kernel.

 The `rxinu` Makefile has support for debugging built-in already.
 All that is needed is installing the `gdb` fork and pointing the Makefile's environment variable to the forked `gdb`